 It is common for Christians to call their church building ‘the house of God’.
-Many times, it is an innocent utterance, as this teaching is common in Sunday school curriculum, and ingrained in children as they grow into adulthood.
+Often, it is an innocent utterance, as this teaching is commonly presented to children in Sunday school curriculum.

 But if I tarry long, that thou mayest know how thou oughtest to behave thyself in the house of God, which is the church of the living God, the pillar and ground of the truth.
 (I Timothy 3:15)